Rettend/eemoji/README.md

   </span>
 </h1>

-This tiny CLI tool automatically adds an emoji to your commit messages based on conventional commit types.
+This tiny CLI tool automatically adds emojis to your commit messages based on conventional commit types.

 Also it's fully customizable: add your own emojis and trigger words, change the format of the commit message, etc.